 I love to serve this combo of 3 ingredients: cold smoked salmon, cooked lukewarm and tender al dente white asparagus topped with the freshly homemade dill bernaise.

-Do you like my white asparagus with smoked salmon?
-Also check out my Flemish style asparagus with crumbled eggs and melted butter!
+Then you should also check out my Flemish style asparagus with crumbled eggs and melted butter!

 - 8 thick fresh white asparagus

-- 5,5 oz (155 g) thin sliced smoked salmon
+- 5,5 oz smoked salmon (155 g), thinly sliced

-- 3 tbsp yellow onion, chopped
+- 3 tbsp onion chopped

 - 1 egg yolk